 August 20-21, 2020

 Are you an educator who teaches adults or school-age children about water in Colorado?
-Join us for our annual Water Educator Symposium and Project WET workshop at Keystone Science School, August 20-21!
+Join us for our annual Water Educator Symposium and Project WET workshop.
+This year’s events will be held virtually, August 20-21!

 Water Educator Symposium